symfony/symfony-docs/webhook.rst

 Sendgrid       ``mailer.webhook.request_parser.sendgrid``
 ============== ==========================================

+.. versionadded:: 7.1

+    The Resend webhook was introduced in Symfony 7.1.

 Set up the webhook in the third-party mailer.
 For Mailgun, you can do this in the control panel.
 As URL, make sure to use the ``/webhook/mailer_mailgun`` path behind the domain you're using.